Zita Kácser

-Zita Kácser (born 2 October 1988) is a retired Hungarian Olympic distance runner.
-She also twice represented Hungary at the European Athletics Championships in the 3000 metres steeplechase.
+Zita Kácser (born 2 October 1988) is a Hungarian former Olympic distance runner.
+She also twice represented Hungary at the European Athletics Championships in the 3000 metres steeplechase and competed at the 2020 Olympic Games.
 A twelve-time Hungarian champion overall, Kácser Zita won national titles twice over 3000m indoors as well as winning multiple titles outdoors.
 These came in the steeplechase, 5000m, 10,000m and the half-marathon.